 This course explores canonical topics in modern neurobiology/biopsychology through discussion primary research articles.
 Topics include neuroethology, systems neuroscience, learning and memory, sleep, developmental neurobiology, neurobiology of emotional processing, addiction, and higher cognition.
 Prerequisite: One of the following courses — BIOL 112, 341, 345 or PSYC 250.
 (AY)

-PSYC 361 TOPICS IN INTEGRATIVE SYSTEMS (3 credits)
+*PSYC 361 MULTICULTURAL PSYCHOLOGY (3 credits)

 *PSYC 362 CROSS-CULTURAL PSYCHOLOGY (3 credits)